suchi313/World_Weather_Analysis/README.md

 # World Weather Analysis

 ## Overview
 The purpose of this challenge was to collect, analyze, and visualize weather data from cities across the world.
-After analyzing the information, I was able to create an interactive tool to help the clients of a travel planning service.
-The tool aided them in selecting their ideal vacations based off weather conditions!
+After analyzing the information, I was able to create an interactive map to help a travel planning agency.
+The agency leveraged the tool to provide guidance to clients as they selected their ideal vacations.The agency was also able to create a unique experience for each client by creating a individualized vacation itinerary.

 ## Weather Database
 The challenge asked to create a random set of 2,000 Latitudes + Longitudes.
 After the list was created, we had to make an API Call by using Google Maps.